nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

 If you configured everything properly, you can run the app on an Android device or Emulator with the following yarn commands:

-* Using the New Architecture
+* Using the new architecture
 ```
 yarn android:new
 ```

-* Using the Old Architecture
+* Using the old architecture
 ```
 yarn android:old
 ```